Firewalls & Host Intrusion Prevention Content

 Firewalls & Host Intrusion Prevention

 A firewall helps protect your computer by controlling incoming access to your computer.
-For ITS-managed Windows computers, ITS offers McAfee Host Intrusion Prevention, which incorporates both a stateful firewall and host intrusion protection.
-For Macintosh computers, there is a firewall incorporated within its operating system.
+For ITS-managed Windows and macOS computers, we utilize the firewall incorporated within its operating system.

 Personal Firewalls and Host Intrusion Prevention for Windows Computers